Last Updated on September 29, 2021

 There are several reasons why alcohol can make you feel hot and sweaty.
 These include:

-- Blood Vessel Dilation.
-Alcohol causes blood vessels to dilate, resulting in a quickened flow of blood from your core to your extremities, such as your fingers and toes.
-This can make you feel warm, cause your skin to flush, and make you sweat while you’re drinking.
+- Blood Vessel Dilation: Alcohol causes blood vessels to dilate, resulting in a quickened flow of blood from your core to your extremities, such as your fingers and toes.
+This can make you feel warm, cause your skin to flush, and make you sweat while you’re drinking2.

-- Faster Metabolism.
-When you drink, your metabolism kicks into overdrive to break down the alcohol you consume.
-An increase in the metabolic rate produces heat and may make you feel warmer.
+- Faster Metabolism: When you drink, your metabolism kicks into overdrive to break down the alcohol you consume.
+An increase in the metabolic rate produces heat and may make you feel warmer3.

-- Hypothalamus Activation.
-A part of the brain called the hypothalamus controls our body temperature.
-When the hypothalamus senses or perceives that our body temperature is rising, such as when we drink, it sends a signal to the body to sweat to cool itself down.
+- Hypothalamus Activation: A part of the brain called the hypothalamus controls our body temperature.
+When the hypothalamus senses or perceives that our body temperature is rising, such as when we drink, it sends a signal to the body to sweat to cool itself down4.

 In summary, your body may actually produce some extra heat while you are drinking, but most of this finds its way to the surface of your skin or your extremities.
 This is why you may feel hot, and even sweat profusely when you drink alcohol.
 But often, as mentioned above, you are not actually warmer.

-What alcohol consumption really does is disrupt your ability to regulate your body temperature.
-This can mean releasing needed heat through sweating, and even blocking shivering when it’s cold, making it harder to warm up.
+What alcohol consumption really does is disrupt your ability to regulate your body temperature5.
+This can mean releasing needed heat through sweating, and even blocking shivering when it’s cold, making it harder to warm up6.

 In other words, sweating while drinking can actually be somewhat dangerous in winter.
 Even if you feel hot, always bundle up when you go outside, and avoid trying to warm up by drinking.